Business Succession Planning

 Throughout more than 40 years of doing business succession planning, we have developed proven methods of uniting stakeholders around business succession goals.
 Once goals are clarified, we show the likely taxes related to the proposed transfers.
 We can usually show how to lower the tax liabilities substantially.

-The business succession experts in California at Matsen Voorhees LLP have decades of experience helping families create and implement business succession plans.
+The business succession experts in California at Bohm Wildish & Matsen, LLP have decades of experience helping families create and implement business succession plans.
 We use flowcharts, numbers, checklists, and legal document summaries to show how the wealth and assets built over the years can be preserved, protected, and passed on successfully to the next generation.

 The process of business succession planning begins with a clear summary of available assets.
 This requires that a skilled appraiser value your business and related property.
 The appraisal process often fosters fruitful discussions about whether you should continue to build business value, sell the business to staff members (through an ESOP or related transaction) or prefer a third party sale.